The Open, naturally

 The Open’s host courses all meander and tumble over ancient links, each hosting an array of specialised habitats and wildlife, including some rare and protected species.
 How can the nature at Sandwich accommodate the level of human interest and activity witnessed at The Open?

-A booklet on the environmental management of the links is now available, which explains how The R&A protects wildlife during The Open Championship.
+A booklet on the environmental management of the links is now available, which explains how The R&A protects wildlife during The Open.
 It describes the rare and valuable habitats that are managed by a golf club, Royal St George’s, that sits within the most important sand-dune and coastal grasslands system in south east England.

 The course is noted for the high botanical value of its dune grasslands, which provide a refuge for some of the country’s rarest plants and insect species, including lizard and man orchids, pygmy footman, restharrow and bright wave moths.
 The area is designated as a Site of Special Scientific Interest (SSSI), representing the highest level of national wildlife protection in Britain.